whosonfirst/spelunker/README.md

 _Note: You can specify more than one repo to index._

+### Step 2: Launch the Spelunker web application

-Step 2: Launch the Spelunker web application for the data stored in the `test-git.db` SQLite database.
+Launch the Spelunker web application for the data stored in the `test-git.db` SQLite database.

 ```
 $> ./bin/wof-spelunker-httpd \